CDMatherne/AIS-LLM/MVP/README.md

 Radio buttons to choose data source:

 - **Use Local Data Folder** - Read from local directory
+- **Download from NOAA** - Automatically download AIS data from NOAA
 - **Use AWS S3 Data Bucket** - Read from Amazon S3 (requires AWS credentials)

+#### NOAA Data Download

+When "Download from NOAA" is selected:
+- System automatically downloads data for the specified date range
+- Data is cached for future use
+- Progress is shown in a download progress window
+- Temporary files are stored in `AISDataTemp` directory

 #### Amazon S3 Settings